John Shakespeare (diplomat)

 John William Richmond Shakespeare, CMG, LVO (born 11 June 1930) is a British retired diplomat.

-Shakespeare was born in Shimla, India, the only son of Major W.G.
-Shakespeare, who was in charge of the British Military Hospital there.
+Shakespeare was born in Simla, India, the only son of Major W. G. Shakespeare, who was in charge of the British Military Hospital there.
 From 1935 to 1937 the family lived in Peking, where Major Shakespeare was medical officer to the Legation Garrison.
 In 1937 they moved to Hong Kong, where his father was in charge of the British Military Hospital.
 He attended the Peak School, of which he is the oldest surviving alumnus.

-From 1943 to 1948 he was at Winchester College in the UK, and from 1949 to 1950 he was a 2nd Lieutenant in the Irish Guards.
+From 1943 to 1948 he was at Winchester College in the UK, and from 1949 to 1950 he was a second lieutenant in the Irish Guards.
 He graduated from Trinity College, Oxford, where he read Modern Languages, in 1953.
-After a year lecturing in English at the École Normale Supérieure in Paris, he joined the Editorial Staff of the Times Educational Supplement, and in 1956 he became a member of the Editorial Staff of The Times.
+After a year lecturing in English at the École Normale Supérieure in Paris, he joined the editorial staff of the Times Educational Supplement, and in 1956 he became a member of the editorial staff of The Times.